Brand: American Pencil Co.

 Made in: USA

-Here we have an original BNP hackwing featuring an American Venus Velvet 3557 No.2 with rare Casey Jones print, combined with a standard gold modern era Blackwing ferrule and Volumes 42 eraser.
+Here we have an original BNP hackwing featuring an American Venus Velvet 3557 No.2 with rare Casey Jones print, combined with a standard gold modern era Blackwing ferrule and Volumes 56 eraser.
 Nice!
-This pencil is hand-sharpened with a vintage El Casco sharpener.
+This pencil come to you unsharpened with the famous Velvet 3557 lead just waiting for some action!

 What’s a hackwing, you ask?
 Well, for me it’s an original artistic expression.
 It's also an opportunity to freshen up a vintage pencil and by giving it an upgraded erasing experience.